-- 1 Introduction - 1.1 A Walking Strategy Steering Group was formed as a sub group of the Winchester District Strategic Partnership Transport group.
+- 1.1 A Walking Strategy Steering Group was formed as a sub group of the Winchester District Strategic Partnership Transport group.
 Members of the group consisted of City and County Councillors and local stakeholders.
-The Group has produced a draft Walking Strategy which is attached as Appendix 1 to this report. - 1.2 The Walking Strategy has been formulated to raise the profile of the walker and emphasise the substantial benefits that are gained from walking.
-It intended to provide a framework within which walking can be developed to the benefit of the people of Winchester and its visitors.
-The Strategy builds on the Vision for Winchester Town 2012-2017 and, in particular, its theme of improving transport, access and air quality with the aim of establishing more, safer and convenient walking and cycling routes. - 1.3 The vision of the Strategy 'is that by 2020 many streets will have been improved for pedestrian movement and the numbers of people walking as a preferred method of getting around the town will have increased substantially.
+The Group has produced a draft Walking Strategy, which is attached as Appendix 1 to this report. - 1.2 The Walking Strategy has been formulated to raise the profile of the walker and emphasise the substantial benefits that are gained from walking.
+It will provide a framework within which walking can be developed to the benefit of the people of Winchester and builds on the Vision for Winchester Town 2012-2017 and, in particular, its theme of improving transport, access and air quality with the aim of establishing more, safer and convenient walking and cycling routes. - 1.3 The vision of the Strategy 'is that by 2020 many streets will have been improved for pedestrian movement and the numbers of people walking as a preferred method of getting around the town will have increased substantially.
 Winchester will be a town in which walking is a pleasure and recognised by residents and visitors as a primary mode of transport for short journeys, in the town centre as well as in the local centres and residential areas.
-By 2025 many more of the town's streets will have been enhanced and will demonstrate that walking has been prioritised and is the most normal way of getting around the town.' - 1.4 The Strategy identifies objectives and outcomes to deliver the vision such as ensuring that walking is recognised as a primary mode of transport; identifying the necessary core components for increasing pedestrian movements and identifying key routes in the city. - 1.5 It is hoped that delivery of outcomes in the Strategy would: - Increase in the number of journeys made on foot by improving the attractiveness and comfort of routes. - Improve viability of local shops. - Improve people's health and well-being. - Decrease in the number of short journeys made by car.
+By 2025 many more of the town's streets will have been enhanced and will demonstrate that walking has been prioritised and is the most normal way of getting around the town.' - 1.4 The Strategy identifies objectives and outcomes to deliver the vision such as ensuring that walking is recognised as a primary mode of transport; identifying the necessary core components for increasing pedestrian movements and identifying key routes. - 1.5 The aspiring outcomes of the Strategy would see: an increase in the number of journeys made on foot; improved viability of local shops; improved health and well-being; improved attractiveness and comfort; decrease in the number of short journeys made by car; and less congestion, air and noise pollution. - 1.6 Priority routes are highlighted in the Strategy.
+Additional work is required to further investigate these priority routes and the changes that are needed for them to be included into the District Statement which is produced by